Bergen Point

-Bergen Point is a point of land that lends its name to the adjacent neighborhood in Bayonne in Hudson County, New Jersey, United States.
+Bergen Point is a point of land that lends its name to the adjacent neighborhood in Bayonne in Hudson County, in the U.S. state of New Jersey.
 The point is located on the north side of Kill van Kull at Newark Bay.
 It is the section of the city closest to the Bayonne Bridge.
 Historically the term has been used more broadly as synonymous with Constable Hook, from which it is geographically separated at Port Johnson.